 To qualify as a deduction, a business expense must be both ordinary and necessary.
 The IRS states that an ordinary expense is one that is common and accepted in the trade or business, and a necessary expense is one that is helpful and appropriate for your trade or business.

 There are several deductions that many business owners overlook.
 Scholl listed the following deductions as possible tax breaks that business owners may be able to take advantage of:

 - Vehicle reimbursements: You can cover a portion of the expenses you or a spouse or family member incur while running errands for your business (e.g., making a deposit or picking up supplies).

-- Child wage deductions: The owner of a nonincorporated business can hire his or her children (under 18 years old) and reduce their tax liability.
+- Child wage deductions: The owner of a non-incorporated business can hire their children (under 18 years old) and reduce their tax liability.
 For example, a sole proprietor making $125,000 annually who pays their 16-year-old daughter $10,000 could save $4,000 or more in federal taxes.

 - Qualified retirement contributions: As a small business owner, you can deduct contributions to your Simplified Employee Pension (SEP) IRA.
-There are rules and conditions that apply.
+Certain rules and conditions apply.
 It's recommended that you work with a CPA if this is a deduction you want to take advantage of.

-- Medical expenses: There are some cases, but it's limited, where you can deduct medical expenses from your business income.
+- Medical expenses: In limited cases, you can deduct medical expenses from your business income.
 If you're a sole proprietor and you buy your own health insurance, you can deduct the amount of money you spent on premiums.

-For all of the above deductions, there are rules and exceptions.
-Talk to a financial advisor; they can help you determine what you qualify for.
+There are rules and exceptions for all of these deductions.
+A financial advisor can help you determine what you qualify for.

-To save the most money on business taxes, business owners should understand the tax implications of their business's legal structure, maintain accurate records of expenses and deductions, and partner with a tax expert who understands their business and industry.
+To save the most money on business taxes, you need to understand the tax implications of your business's legal structure, maintain accurate records of your expenses and deductions, and partner with a tax expert who understands your business and industry.